-It features Emotional Freedom Technique (EFT), one of the tools I also presented (with some variations) in my book The Path to Awesomeness.
+It features Emotional Freedom Techniques (EFT), one of the tools I also presented (with some variations) in my book The Path to Awesomeness.
 And I already began incorporating Dr. Grayson’s EFTA (A for Adaptation).

-Considerably a manual for self-healing, not only does Dr. Grayson provides us with his 30 years of professional training, but he also shares his own experiences, as well as those of his clients, that attest to the efficacy of these tools.
+Considerably a manual for self-healing, not only does Dr. Grayson provide us with his 30 years of professional training, but he also shares his own experiences, as well as those of his clients, that attest to the efficacy of these tools.
 There are also self-assessment questionnaires provided that can help us locate our subconscious beliefs and identify the barriers to healing.

 Time to unlock your power!

 Belief in our own powerlessness is just as much a factor in mental disorders as physical illnesses.
 What is the underlying dynamic in depression, anxiety, obsessive compulsive disorder, traumas, addictions, and phobias?
 It is the feeling of powerlessness and our ineffective ways of recognizing our intrinsic power to deal with it.

 Dr. Grayson observed that our subconscious beliefs in powerlessness are very apparent in the language that we use.
 Do any of these sound familiar to you?

 - “I caught the flu from my officemate.” (belief: you’re powerless and have no choice but to catch the flu)